Mastering Scuba Equalization: Tips for New Divers

 • Do NOT take decongestants before diving.
 If they wear off underwater you are setting yourself up for a reverse block.

-• Don't ever force it.
-If you can't equalize, there is nothing down there worth a barotrauma.
+• Don’t ever force it.
+If you can’t equalize there is nothing down there worth a barotrauma.

-One of the most important equalization tips for new divers is to start equalizing early in your descent and continue to equalize frequently.
-Don't wait until you feel discomfort or pain in your ears.
+• Equalize Early and Often – One of the most important equalization tips for new divers is to start equalizing early in your descent and continue to equalize frequently.
+Don’t wait until you feel discomfort or pain in your ears.
 Make it a habit to equalize every few feet as you descend to maintain equal pressure.
-Not only does this reinforce the habit, it "exercises" the muscles needed to make future equalization even easier.
-A fun fact is the deeper you go, the pressure "gradient" or "differential" becomes less, so you do not need to equalize as often.
+Not only does this reinforce the habit it “exercises” the muscles needed to make future equalization even easier.

-Tension and anxiety can make equalization more difficult.
+• Stay Relaxed – Tension and anxiety can make equalization more difficult.
 Relaxation is key to successful equalization.
 Focus on your breathing and remain calm throughout your dive.
 Tense muscles can constrict the Eustachian tubes, making it harder to equalize.